 Arrest Record, Police Caution Removal and Barred List Appeals Solicitors

-In additional we are often instructed to challenging intentions to place people on the children and/or adult DBS barred lists or challenge DBS barred list decisions that are already in place.
+In addition we are often instructed to challenge proceedings to place people on the children and/or adult DBS barred lists, or to challenge DBS barred list decisions that are already in place.